 Black History Month

-This February, the City of Chandler, Chandler Men of Action and South Chandler Self-Help are proud to present an extensive variety of events to celebrate the contributions and history of the Black community.
+This February, the City of Chandler is proud to present a variety of events to celebrate the contributions and history of the Black community.

-The City has been enriched by the contributions of its Black community and celebrates the achievements, important role and history of this community through a variety of events and exhibits all year long.
+The contributions of its Black community have enriched the city and celebrates the achievements, important role and history of this community through a variety of events and exhibits all year long.
 Let’s continue to work together to ensure Chandler is a place of equal rights and opportunity for all.
 For more information, be sure to visit Chandler Diversity, Equity & Inclusion.

 Family Fun Night: Black History Month